x0pherl/partomatic/docs/partomatic_config.md

 wheel_config = WheelConfig(wheel_yaml)
 ```

-Remember that you can also load the object from anywhere in a `yaml_tree`; so if the `wheel` object is defined in a yaml tree for a parent object you could use that as follows:
+### Loading a nested yaml node
+You may need to load a PartomaticConfig object that is nested within a larger YAML context.
+In this example, the `wheel` object is defined within a `car` object, underneath of a `drivetrain` node.
+This can be loaded by using `yaml`’s `safe_load` method, and passing in the node paths as shown below:

 ```
 car_yaml = """